WolframResearch/codeparser/docs/compatibility.md

 Building and running with different Wolfram versions will not always work.

-Building with the latest Wolfram version is only guaranteed to work back to Wolfram 12.1+
+Building with the latest Wolfram version (which is 13.1) is only guaranteed to work back to Wolfram 13.1+.

 This is due to various issues including LibraryLink versioning and rpath changes on MacOSX.